Why there's never been a better time to talk about customer service

 To do this we take four simple steps:

-- We invite consumers to submit a complaint or compliment about a company.
+- We invite consumers to submit their own experience of a company.
 Tell us what happened, what could have been better or what impressed you.

-- We send it on to the company’s customer service team, add it to the company profile page and tweet the company to let them know they have received feedback.
+- We send it on to the company’s customer service team, and add it to the company profile page.

 - Your contribution helps create positive change for consumers and brands alike and creates a more meaningful company score and profile page.